Skip to content

 Is Aquinas College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Aquinas College earn a median of $49,584, roughly in line with national averages for graduates.
+Ten years out, alumni of Aquinas College earn a median of $49,584, roughly in line with the national average for college graduates.

 $40,161